adriangalilea/streamlit-shortcuts/README.md

 ```

 ## Example

-⭐ New in v0.1.9:

-- More robust logic.
-- Simplified usage.
-- Bug fixes.
-- New [`example.py`](./example.py) for easy testing after pulling (change import path if installed)

 Check out the `example.py` file in the repository for a complete working example.
 Here's a different snippet: